-Investing can often seem like a strange, mysterious process that’s impossible to learn.
-Good news!
-It doesn’t take a genius to learn investment basics and that’s exactly what we’re going to teach you – welcome to investments 101.
 Have you ever watched an old movie and seen someone calling their stock broker?
 While you can still do that, there really isn’t any reason to.
 With today’s growing popularity of online stock market investing, you get to be your own stock broker.
 It is surprisingly easy to learn about investing.
-Now everyone has the ability to start investing in various low cost investment options like penny stocks and other, online micro investment options.
-Below, we’re sharing our 5 investing basics – including tips on the best investments for beginners and details on how to start investing today and start creating wealth.
+Now everyone has the ability to start investing in various low-cost investment options like penny stocks and other, online micro investment options.
+Below, we’re sharing our 5 investing basics – including tips on the best investments for beginners and details on how to start investing with little money.

 Open An Online Investing Account

 If you’re wondering how to invest in stocks online, we’ve got some good news for you – it’s easier than ever.
 You can open either an IRA, brokerage account, micro investing service, or other investment account type.
-You may want to consider the tax implications for the type of account you setup.
+You may want to consider the tax implications for the type of investing account you set up.
 For example, IRA accounts may be best for retirement while a taxable brokerage account is generally more flexible and may provide more investment options.
 You will also want to look into which investment products (stocks, mutual funds or ETFs) can be purchased with the type of account you open.
 Plus, as you build your wealth, a taxable brokerage with Ally Invest (formerly Trade King) can be used for investing more than your maximum yearly contribution.
 Alternatively, Betterment is a great option that can manage it for you.
 If you’d like to invest online, these stocks 101 tools help you to build knowledge and confidence.

 When you open your investment account, consider setting up regular automatic deposits.
 Many employers offer automatic transfers from your paycheck to your investment account.
 Check with your employer to see if it is offered at your company.
 It is certainly worth checking it out.
 The reason it is effective is that it teaches you to automatically save.
 You don’t have to even think about it, and you’ll be consistently investing – that’s a stock investing 101 key to success.
-Alternatively, you can setup automatic withdrawals from your checking account after each paycheck.
+Alternatively, you can set up automatic withdrawals from your checking account after each paycheck.
 This performs the same function in case it is not offered by your employer.

 An important tip for investing for beginners with little money is to always keep an eye on costs!
 There can be costs associated when you buy or sell as well as annual costs from mutual funds or ETFs (Electronic Traded Funds).
 You will want to look at the expense ratio charged, which are the annual fees funds’ and ETFs charge.
 The lower the better!
 Also, only purchase mutual funds that do not have a purchase fee (load fee) when you buy a fund.
 Lastly, remember that some of the brokerage companies offer their own ETFs at very low or at transaction free costs.
-Check out Motif Investing or Future Advisor.
+Check out Betterment or Future Advisor.

 2) Confirm the index of the mutual fund / ETF is the right for your investment (Start with simple indexes such as S&P500 or Total Stock Market)